Riveko/riveko.github.io/index.md

         d3.select(`#divStoryBox`).classed(`hidden`, false);
     }

-    //Function - redraw map svg and bar chart on change of decade in slider control function redraw() {
+    //Function - redraw Infograph on change of decade in slider control
+    //(this happens either on manually moving the range input on the slider, or from a timer when the slider is played automatically) function redraw() {

         const lastKeyValue = dataset.length - 1;